-Approved but unfunded applicants that met the minimum scoring range and were deemed by the ORC to be "Approved," but were not funded due to lack of funding, will have their applications held by DGM for a period of one year.
-If additional funding becomes available during the course of FY 2012, the approved application maybe re-considered by the awarding program office for possible funding.
-You will also receive an Executive Summary Statement from the IHS Program Office within 30 days of the conclusion of the ORC.
+Approved but unfunded applicants that met the minimum scoring range and were deemed by the ORC to be "Approved", but were not funded due to lack of funding, will have their applications held by DGM for a period of one year.
+If additional funding becomes available during the course of FY 2013, the approved application may be re-considered by the awarding program office for possible funding.
+The applicant will also receive an Executive Summary Statement from the IHS program office within 30 days of the conclusion of the ORC.